JPGC04/mini5phonebook/README.md

 # mini5phonebook

-This repository contains the mini5 phonebook assignment for COMP 206 - Introduction to Software Systems at McGill University.
+This repository contains the mini5phonebook assignment for COMP 206 - Introduction to Software Systems at McGill University.

 This simple phonebook program, implemented in C, manages phonebook entries using a linked list data structure.
 The program provides a menu-based interface for users to add, delete, find, list, and clear entries in the phonebook.
 The program stores the phonebook data in a CSV file.